-Business Website – How to Choose a Developer and What to Look For
+Business Website - How to Choose a Developer

 A website is today the foundation of every company's presence – regardless of industry.
 Whether you run a small local business, an online store, or a service company – customers look for you online first.
-In this guide, we explain when a business website is truly needed, how to choose a developer, and what to look for before signing a contract.
+In this guide, I explain when a business website is truly needed, how to choose a developer, and what to look for before signing a contract.

 When Does Your Business Need a Website?